keystonejs/keystone/.changeset/remove-migration-command.md

 '@keystone-6/core': major
 ---

-Removes the `keystone migrate` commands and the `--with-migrations` option, use the Prisma CLI directly instead.
+Removes the `keystone migrate` commands and the `--with-migrations` option, you should use `prisma` directly.